TeliaSoneraNorge/cloudwatch-subscriptions-s3-writer/README.md

     }
   ]
 }

 ```

-## Denormalizing
+## Splitting and "denormalization"

-As seen in the example event, Cloud watch can put many entries into one log event.
-To make life easier for consumers, log entries are split in the lambda function.
+As seen in the example event, Cloud watch batch many entries into one log event.
+To make life easier for consumers, log entries can be split in the lambda function.

-The lambda function maps one Cloud Watch event to many events for ingestion by splunk and attaches meta data to every one.
+If the environment variable *split_events* is set to *true* The lambda function maps one Cloud Watch event to many events for ingestion by splunk and attaches meta data to every one.

-The resulting JSON object, written to the S3 bucket.
+The resulting JSON object, will then written to the S3 bucket.

 ```json
 [